Last Updated on

 Hardware/Electronics You’ll Need:

 This Taylor Deluxe guitar does come with a high quality hard shell case.
 The only other things you’ll need? – everything else!
-To get a full list of what accessories are most important, check out our “Must-Have Necessities Guide” to rank your wants and needs.
+To get a full list of what accessories are most important, check out our “Must-Have Guitar Accessories Guide”to rank your wants and needs.
 For starter suggestions, here’s a brief list.

 - High quality